UBC-MDS/ds-toolbox/chapters/en/slides/module7/module7_04.md

 `![UBC Master of data science logo](https://ubc-mds.github.io/img/mdslogopad.png)`

-The text inside the `[]` will show up if the image can't display for some reason, and it is also helpful for people who rely on accessibility features.
+The text inside the `[]` is often called "alt text" and will show up if the image can't display for some reason, and it is also helpful for people who rely on accessibility features, so it is important that you include a descriptive message here.
+[This article describes how to write an effective alt text](https://support.microsoft.com/en-us/office/everything-you-need-to-know-to-write-effective-alt-text-df98f884-ca3d-456c-807b-1a1fa82f5dc2), in case you are interested to learn more about this topic.

 ---

-## The Markdown syntax
+## The Markdown syntax: Formatted code

 <br>

-**Formatted code:**

 <img src="/module7/md6.png" width="800"></img>